-She was battling inflammatory breast cancer, and she had been told that she would not live much longer.
+Lori was battling inflammatory breast cancer and had been told she would not live much longer.
 She had a husband and two small children under the age of seven.

-I also found out from Sallie that Lori was doing some amazing things as she waited for her life here on earth to come to a close.
+I also found out from Sallie that Lori was doing some amazing things as she waited for her life on earth to come to a close.
 She spent much of her time writing letters and putting together videos and photos for her children to have once she was gone.
-I was told that she wrote letters for all of the major life events that were to come for her children.
-Birthdays, graduations, weddings, etc. She put together letters and cards for all of those special days and tucked them away for her husband to give to them when the appropriate time rolled around.
+She wrote letters for all of the major life events that were to come for her children—birthdays, graduations, weddings, etc. She put together letters and cards for all of those special days and tucked them away for her husband to give to them when the appropriate time rolled around.

 How amazing is that?
 What a wonderful treasure those items will be to her children.

-Sallie also shared that Lori’s spirit throughout her entire battle had been amazing.
-She said that her attitude and her outlook were so inspiring.
-She said that her faith in Jesus through it all was unwavering.
+Sallie said Lori’s spirit throughout her cancer battle had been amazing, and that her attitude and outlook were so inspiring.
+Her faith in Jesus through it all had been unwavering.

-I continually received updates from Sallie about Lori’s situation.
-The updates continued to worsen.
-Shortly after Christmas, Sallie shared that it looked as though Lori was nearing the end.
+I kept getting updates from Sallie about Lori’s situation, and the updates continually worsened.
+Shortly after Christmas, Sallie told me it looked as though Lori was nearing the end.

-Shortly before she died, Sallie shared these words about her friend:
+Shortly before Lori died, Sallie shared these words about her friend:

 “I don’t even have the words today.
 Praying for a beautiful friend, Lori, as she prepares to enter the kingdom of heaven today after one grueling battle with inflammatory breast cancer.
 She has battled with so much courage and GRACE.
 The grace she has shown is astounding.
 I’ve learned so much from you, Lori.
 Praying for peace and comfort for your husband and your sweet young kiddos, as well as the rest of your family.
 You deserve to rest in the arms of your Lord and dance on the streets that are golden.”